 For more detail, check out these instructional videos from the manufacturer of our rowing machines, Concept2.

 NIFS staff is here to help and encourage you all the way!
 Please contact a NIFS Health Fitness Specialist with help on improving your rowing technique or incorporating the rowing machine into your current exercise program.

 To get started or develope a new workout routine, contact us for a free fitness assessment!

 Evolve and rejoice,

-This blog was written by Thomas Livengood, Health Fitness Specialist at NIFS.
+This blog was written by Thomas Livengood, Health Fitness Specialist.
 To find out more about the NIFS bloggers click here.